Rachel Wyatt

-Rachel Wyatt (born 1929 in Bradford, England) is an English-Canadian dramatist.
+Rachel Wyatt CM (14 October 1929 – 7 July 2024) was an English-Canadian dramatist, originally from Bradford, England.

 Wyatt emigrated to Canada with her family in 1957.
-She has written scores of plays for the BBC and Canadian Broadcasting Corporation.
-Wyatt was appointed as a member of the Order of Canada in 2002 and awarded the Queen's Golden Jubilee Medal in 2003.
+She wrote scores of plays for the BBC and Canadian Broadcasting Corporation.
+Wyatt was appointed a member of the Order of Canada in 2002 and awarded the Queen's Golden Jubilee Medal in 2003.
+Wyatt died on 7 July 2024, at the age of 94.